mikolmogorov/Ragout/README.md

 The work was partially supported by VP Foundation.

 We would like to thank:
+- Anna Liosnova (benchmarks and useful suggestions)
-- Nikolay Vyahhi (testing and some useful suggestions)
+- Nikolay Vyahhi (testing and useful suggestions)
 - Aleksey Gurevich (testing)

 Third-party
 -----------
-Ragout includes some third-patry software (see INSTALL.md for details)
+Ragout package includes some third-patry software (see INSTALL.md for details)

 * Networkx Python library [http://networkx.github.io/]
 * Newick Python parser [http://www.daimi.au.dk/~mailund/newick.html]